ZhaoYilin/moha/sphinx/source/quickstart_examples.rst

 Post-Hartree-Fock
 =================
 Quantum chemistry is mature enough to have canonical approaches followed by the Hartree-Fock method.
 Their behavior, successes, and most importantly, their failures are widely known and accepted.
-With a couple of exceptions which we will not mention, they are known as:
+With a couple of exceptions which we will not mention, they are:

 - Configuration Interaction(CI)
 - Coupled-Cluster(CC)